Positive learning experiences early in life help children’s social and emotional development.

 For more information, please visit http://coloradoshines.force.com/ColoradoShines

 - Colorado Shines helps families find high-quality child care and early learning programs that fit theirs and their children’s needs.

 - Colorado Shines does not incur a cost to families.

 - Choosing child care is an important decision.
 Families deserve to know their children are in quality child care environments that foster a love of learning, promote each child’s unique skills, cultures, and support the development of the whole child.

 - Participating child care and early learning programs receive free resources and training to improve the quality of their programs and there is no additional cost to families.
 Funding comes from the state of Colorado through two federal grants: Child Care Development Fund and Race to the Top-Early Learning Challenge grant.

 Choosing child care is one of the most important decisions that parents make.
 It is crucial to carefully select a child care program that meets the needs of children and their families.
 This takes time, resourcefulness and consumer skills.
-Visit the children's services programs within the City of Boulder, Children, Youth and Families website for tips on choosing child care.
+Visit Colorado Shines website on how to find a quality early learning program and child care in your community.

-Parents and guardians who are interested in having their children considered for entrance to kindergarten in the Boulder Valley School District before reaching the normal age cut-off of 5 years old by September 30th are invited to read about the Early Access option at the BVSD website/tag and click on Early Access.
+Parents and guardians who are interested in having their children considered for entrance to kindergarten in the Boulder Valley School District before reaching the normal age cut-off of 5 years old by September 30th are invited to read the latest information about the Early Access option on the BVSD website.